tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     This program does 3 total operations:

-        The evaluation stub checks if y = x
+        The evaluation stub checks if y = x according to duplicates array  -----> O(n)

-        The initial case test of our input and subsequent base tests And the recursive call and associated index adjustment
+        The initial case test of our input and subsequent base tests -----> (n - 1)

+        The recursive call and associated index adjustment -----> ... + 1

     This can be denoted as: